 What is Melanotan?

-Melanotan 1, also known as Afamelanotide, is an analog of the alpha-melanocyte-stimulating hormone (α-MSH).
+Melanotan 1, is an analog of the alpha-melanocyte-stimulating hormone (α-MSH).
 First synthesized at the University of Arizona in the 1980s, MT1 is currently being studied for its potential to aid in mitigating skin disorders.
-In Europe, the peptide is clinically administered to patients suffering from erythropoietic protoporphyria to prevent phototoxicity or sun-related damage to the skin.
-It was initially formulated to act as a sunless tanning agent.
-Researchers have also observed a possible influence in diverse physiological processes like feeding patterns, central nervous system operations, blood pressure, etc. The clinical trials involving the molecule are currently in phase II stage for keratosis (a particular kind of skin damage induced by the sun) and the more severe squamous cell carcinoma and in phase III stage for the treatment of polymorphous light eruption.
+The peptide has been actively studied in research on erythropoietic protoporphyria to prevent phototoxicity or UV damage.
+Researchers have also observed a possible influence in diverse physiological processes like feeding patterns, central nervous system operations, blood pressure, etc. The clinical trials involving the molecule are currently in phase II stage for keratosis (a particular kind of skin damage induced by the UV exposure) and the more severe squamous cell carcinoma and in phase III stage for the mitigation of polymorphous light eruption.

 Melanotan 2 or MT2 is similarly a synthetic analog of α-MSH.
-Like Melanotan 1, it is being researched for its potential to affect melanogenesis or the production of melanin in the skin.
-However, studies have found it may hold potential to induce other potential properties.
-Aside from stimulating melanogenesis, MT2 has been suggested by researchers to host potential effects on female sexual dysfunction and erectile dysfunction in several animal experiments conducted throughout the years.
+Like Melanotan 1 peptide, it is being researched for its potential to affect melanogenesis or the production of melanin.
+However, studies have uncovered several ancillary impacts that the peptide may have.
+Aside from stimulating melanogenesis, MT2 has been suggested by researchers to host potential impact on female sexual dysfunction and erectile dysfunction across multiple preclinical animal studies.

 1. Sexual stimulation,